 My words when receiving the award were: “It’s a privilege for me to be able to accept this award on behalf of the Panel, and to be recognised for the work we do.
 I can feel the enormous amount of love that’s in this award, and in this room, and I’ll make sure to try my best to express that to the rest of the panel”.

-Revolving Doors Lived Experience Team (LET) co-designed a Liaison and Diversion (L&D) Peer Support Model service specification with NHS England.
-This model has been successfully piloted in Birmingham and Wiltshire.
-Revolving Doors evaluated the pilots and the model for peer support will now be embedded in all contracts for L&D service providers.
+With NHS England, our Lived Experience Team (LET) co-designed a service specification for a Liaison and Diversion Peer Support Model.
+Following successful pilots, this model will now be embedded in all contracts for L&D service providers.

 This guide covers the recruitment, induction, training and ongoing support of peer supporters.